elskewe/dayone-to-obsidian/README.md

 ## Day One version

-This script works with journals exported as JSON from DayOne, version **7.16** (build 1421) as of September, 21st 2022.
+This script works with journals exported as JSON from DayOne, version **2024.03** (Android) as of February, 18th 2024.

 ## Setup